To open the Sequencer view, tap on the following icon from the left-toolbar:

 Several tools are available to help you arrange and edit your MIDI and Audio patterns within the song sequencer:

-The first tool with the hand icon serves several purposes:
+The first tool with the hand icon serves several purposes:can be used to do most actions for editing and arranging patterns:

-- Dragging your finger over the sequencer scrolls the current display
+- Dragging your finger over the sequencer to scrolls the current display

-- Tapping on an empty zone within the timeline adds the current working pattern at the tapped position
+- Double-Ttapping on an empty zone within the timeline to adds the current working pattern at the tapped position

 The second button is the selection tool.
 When activated, you can make multiple selections at the same time by dragging your finger over the timeline.
 You can also manually add a pattern to the current selection by tapping on it.
 Dragging over a selection also moves it along the song timeline.